JessieYueLiu/JessieYueLiu.github.io/_pages/about.md

   - /about.html
 ---

 I am working as a researcher in City University of Hong Kong.
 I got my PhD in Mathematics at [City University of Hong Kong](https://www.cityu.edu.hk/), under the supervision of Prof. Lo Wing-Cheong.
-Prior to that, I received a Bachelor degree in Inofrmctaion and Computing Science in [Huazhong Agricultural University](https://www.hzau.edu.cn/en/HOME.htm).
+Prior to that, I received a Bachelor degree in Inofrmctaion and Computing Science at [Huazhong Agricultural University](https://www.hzau.edu.cn/en/HOME.htm).
 My research interest focuses on applied mathematics related to computational bioinformatics.
 I am particularly interested in mathematical modelling, data analyzing, dynamics prediction, and control evaluation on natural phenomena either periodic or chaotic, such as economics and epidemics, etc.

 Honors and Awards